By registering for a course at the Extension School, you become eligible for many Harvard benefits and resources.

 - Refresh your writing skills

-The Dean of Students Office (DSO) offers holistic support to students throughout their time at the Harvard Extension School.
+The Office of Student Affairs (OSA) offers holistic support to students throughout their time at the Harvard Extension School.
 This includes providing programming designed to promote academic achievement, self-development, and overall socio-emotional wellbeing.
-To address COVID-19 concerns, DOS has created resources on various topics, such as Managing Your Finances and Balancing Family, School, and Work.

 Each term, books are for sale at the Harvard Coop in Harvard Square, (617) 499-2000.
 Some instructors list course materials on course syllabi or websites.